 Professor Sebastien Ourselin

-Head, School of Biomedical Engineering & Imaging Sciences at King's College London
+Head, School of Biomedical Engineering & Imaging Sciences, King's College London

 Genevieve Barnard Oni